Baby Essentials for the First 3 Months You Can’t Forget About

 Here are a host of benefits detailing why mineral sunscreen is best.

-Related: Postpartum Essentials you Need after Giving Birth
+Related: Postpartum Essentials You Need after Giving Birth

-Here’s an editable Baby Essentials printable PDF.
+Here’s an editable Baby-Essentials printable PDF.

 Here’s what’s NOT on my baby products checklist.

-Here’s a list of 12 baby stuff we got, but never used.
+Here’s a list of 12 baby stuff we got but never used.

 Whenever the baby spit up, I just used a muslin blanket or replaced her onesie with a new one.

-I know some moms who want the convenience of not having to wipe down your baby’s drool or replace clothing.
 If you’re one of these moms, you might want to consider getting baby bandana drool bibs.

-That way you can just change the drool bib and not the whole outfit!
+That way, you can just change the drool bib and not the whole outfit!

-My baby was born in winter so we thought we had to have these to keep her warm.
-When I read the car seat manual, I realized these types of accessories are not recommended for my particular car seat.
+When I read the car seat manual, I realized these accessories are not recommended for my particular car seat.

 This might seem extreme, but we just used the water-only no poo method.
 This does the job.
 My baby’s hair is healthy and clean.
 It has no additives!